Index

 1.3 - Implicit variable type

-Since the release of C# 3, we can use implicit types to create a variable.
+Since C# 3 we can use the implicit type for creating a variable.

-What this means is that we don't have to specify the variable type when declaring it, as it will take the type from the initialization value.
+This means we don't have to specify the variable type when we declare it, as it will take the type from the assigned value.

 var ejemploVariable = 5;

-As you can see, we use the reserved word var
+As we see in the example, we use the reserved word var

-, which gets its type from the value assigned to the variable.
+which will take the type of the value assigned to the variable.

-You can do this with primitive types as well as custom reference types.
-Personally, I recommend using the variable type instead of var because when reading code, or doing a "code review" (git and github course), it's much easier to understand.
+You can do this both with primitive types as well as custom reference types.
+Personally, I recommend using the explicit type instead of var, as when reading code or doing a code review (git and github course), it's much easier to understand.

-Sometimes you only need to assign a value to a variable once, as it won't change during the entire execution of the program.
-For that, we use what is called a constant.
-This gives us certain advantages over regular variables.
+Sometimes, we only need to assign a value to a variable once, as it won't change throughout the runtime of the program.
+For this, we use what we call a constant.
+This gives us certain advantages over conventional variables.

-- We make sure that value never changes; in a small project it might not matter, but in a large one, it can help a lot.
+- We ensure that this value does not change; in a small project it might not matter, but in a large one it can help a lot.

-- The compiler is more efficient, since it doesn't need to worry about the value changing, so it can optimize code knowing the value is always the same.
+- The compiler is more efficient; it doesn't need to worry about whether or not the value changes, so it can optimize the code knowing the value is always the same.

-An example of a constant could be the following.
-Remember, it's a value that never changes.
+An example of a constant could be as follows, remember it's a value that never changes.

 public const int numeroMeses = 12;